Additional Information on Categorical Exclusions

 To determine if a project meets the definition of a CE, project sponsors should review FRA’s list of CEs to see if their project may qualify, then evaluate if their project may include any extraordinary circumstances, may have a significant environmental impact, or require public or stakeholder engagement.

-If a proposed action/project does not fit with one of FRA’s 22 CEs, found at 23 CFR 771.116, and has no significant impacts, FRA will look to the Federal Highway Administration (FHWA, 771.117) or Federal Transit Administration (FTA, 771.118) to see if they have a CE that is applicable.
+If a proposed project does not fit with one of FRA’s 22 CEs, found at 23 CFR 771.116, and has no significant impacts, FRA will look to the Federal Highway Administration (FHWA, 771.117) or Federal Transit Administration (FTA, 771.118) to see if an FHWA or FTA CE is applicable.

-Each FRA-funded project will be assigned an FRA Environmental Specialist who will serve as the point of contact during the NEPA process.
-Throughout the NEPA process, FRA encourages project sponsors to consult with FRA to discuss the applicability of CEs to their proposed action/project and determine the appropriate level of environmental analysis.
+Each FRA-funded project will be assigned an FRA Environmental Protection Specialist who will serve as the point of contact during the National Environmental Policy Act (NEPA) process.
+Throughout the NEPA process, FRA encourages project sponsors to consult with FRA to discuss the applicability of CEs to their proposed project and determine the appropriate level of environmental analysis.

 - Study or project area maps showing the project footprint;